Allom History, Family Crest & Coats of Arms

 Allom Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Allom are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Allom include: Allam, Allem, Allum, Hallam, Hallum, Allom and others.

 Early Notables of the Allom family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Allom Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Allom Notables in all our PDF Extended History products and printed products wherever possible.